AdityaDKale/NarrowRangeStocks/README.md

 1. Clone this repository or copy the script to your project directory.
 2. Ensure you have the necessary libraries installed.
-3. Run the script using the command: `python script_name.py`.
+3. Run the script using the command: `python Narrow Range 2.0.py`.

 ## Features